 Why am I concerned?

-It is difficult to think of solutions because this is a problem that is now embedded in our speciality.
+It is difficult to think of solutions because this problem is now embedded in our speciality.
 However, this is my contribution;

 - When we see someone recommend a treatment or overall philosophy, we must ask them for evidence.
 If we think that their concept is rubbish, we should tell them.

-- The KOL/Clinical Salespeople should ask themselves if they really believe what they are saying.
+- The KOL/Clinical Salespeople should ask themselves if they believe what they are saying.
+This will never happen!

-- The orthodontic societies should “get off the shelf” and consider whether they want to be associated with those companies that promote unproven treatments.
+- The orthodontics societies should “get off the shelf” and consider whether they want to be associated with those companies that promote unproven treatments.
 Currently, most of them accept funding for their meetings and advertising in their journals from all the companies.
-Should they become more critical and decline those who are making extreme claims?
-I know that this is going to be difficult, but they do have an ethical responsibility.
+Surely, they should become more critical and decline those making extreme claims?

 Emeritus Professor of Orthodontics, University of Manchester, UK.